-When alternating current passes through the conductor, the current density on the cross-section of the conductor is small in the middle and large on the surface.
+However, when alternating current flows through a conductor, the current density on the cross-section of the conductor is smaller in the middle and larger on the surface.

-When the current frequency is quite high, there may be no current in the center of the conductor and all the current is concentrated on the surface layer of the conductor.
+When the current frequency is sufficiently high, the center of the conductor may have no current, and all the current is concentrated in the surface layer of the conductor.

-The skin effect of high-frequency current on the cylindrical conductor is shown in Fig. 1.
+This phenomenon is known as the surface effect of high-frequency current, and the skin effect of high-frequency current on a cylindrical conductor is shown in Figure 1.

 Fig. 1 skin effect of high frequency current

-The reason for the skin effect is that when the alternating current passes through the conductor, the magnetic field surrounding the conductor is generated at the same time.
+The reason for the skin effect is that when alternating current flows through a conductor, it simultaneously produces a magnetic field surrounding the conductor.

-The self induced electromotive force is the strongest at the center of the cylindrical conductor and the weakest at the surface.
+The self-induced electromotive force is strongest at the center of the cylindrical conductor and weakest on the surface.

 Due to the skin effect, the current density on the cross-section of the conductor decreases exponentially from the surface to the center.

-The current density IX at the position x from the surface is shown in Formula 1, that is:
+The current density Ix at a distance x from the surface is given by Equation 1.